 Gone are the days that I rely on general practitioners.
 No offense to them, but I have SPECIFIC issues.
 Just as their name implies, GP’s are great for handling general matters.
 But, when it comes to complex problems such as endometriosis, fibroids, and infertility, I need someone specializing in these conditions.
 Something that I’ve learned since going undiagnosed for 18+ years is that many of the doctors I was going to weren’t adequately educated about endometriosis, fibroids, or infertility.

+Working with primary care providers and knowing when to seek a second opinion is crucial.
 This is why I always recommend to anyone who believes or suspects they have conditions such as endometriosis, adenomyosis, fibroids, or PCOS to seek a specialist for diagnosis.
 They know what they’re looking for and have the proper tools and means to diagnose and treat you.
 And, if you’re currently working with a physician that isn’t adequately trained and educated regarding your condition, don’t be scared to look for someone that is.
 You deserve the best level of care period.

 Unsuccessful Treatment or Dissatisfied with Treatment

 I was never satisfied, happy, or comfortable taking the pill.
 Upon reflection, there were so many reasons why I shouldn’t have been prescribed hormonal birth control in the first place.
 The main one being my history of depression and anxiety.
 Issues that every doctor that prescribed me the birth control pill failed to discuss, clarify, explain, and go over with me.
 I did the digging and research and discovered how the pill impacted my mental health negatively and INCREASED my depression and anxiety.
 There definitely needs to be a discussion surrounding informed consent, but that’s a topic for a future post.